 With a rapid acceleration of product and marketing delivery at high quality, founders are free to think about the critical challenges of building a business without delay.
 Over time the operational unit builds knowledge and specialism in a wide variety of deployments, they standardise their approach, reduce errors, and further increase their efficiency.
 Faster market validation not only delivers more rapid growth on the upside, but also reduces investment exposure for the VC and the down-side.
 The lean business requires lower levels of capital to succeed.
 Everybody wins.

 Forward Partners has fully embraced this model of investment.
-It supports its portfolio businesses on The Path Forward, a programme to take transaction focused digital startups from raw idea to valuable businesses in the space of 12 months.
+It supports its portfolio businesses on The Path Forward, a programme to take transaction-focused digital startups from raw ideas to valuable businesses in the space of 12 months.
 It’s a practical guide for entrepreneurs that stresses the importance of acquiring a deep understanding of customers’ real needs, building emotional resonance into products from the start, quickly getting to revenues, growth and scalable economics.